heaton84/NTPServer/README.md

 2. `refTimeMillis`: The processor time (i.e. a snapshot of `millis()`) that the reference time was taken at.

 The more often this is set, the more accurate the server will be.
 In the case of a GPS time server, you should capture `refTimeMillis` at the rising edge of the PPS signal, then call `setReferenceTime` once the serial time data has been decoded.

+#### void setReferenceTime(struct tm refTime)

+Sets the reference time, taking the current value of millis() for convenience (note: this method is not as accurate).

+## NTP Configuration

+#### setStratum(char stratum)

+Sets the current stratum of the server.
+Valid values are 1 through 16.
+The stratum is reported back to clients with every request.

+#### setMaxPollInterval(int pollIntervalSeconds)

+Sets the maximum poll interval that will be reported to clients.
+Note that the actual interval that will be locked in will be to the closest power of 2, as the NTP protocol definition of poll interval is 2 to the power of the interval.

+#### setServerPrecision(double precisionInSeconds)

+Sets the reported server precision, in seconds.

+#### setRootDelay(double delayInSeconds)

+Sets the root delay of the time source.

+#### setRootDispersion(double dispersionInSeconds)

+Sets the root dispersion of the time source.

+#### setReferenceId(const char * referenceId)

+Sets the NTP reference ID, in character format.
+Note that this function will fail if the reference ID is more than 4 bytes (exclusing null terminator).

 ## Reading Variables